Keyfactor/azure-application-orchestrator/README.md

 </details>

 > The content in this section can be supplemented by the [official Command documentation](https://software.keyfactor.com/Core-OnPrem/Current/Content/ReferenceGuide/Certificate%20Stores.htm?Highlight=certificate%20store).

 </details>

 ## Discovering Certificate Stores with the Discovery Job
-> The Discovery Job for all four Certificate Store Types implemented by the Azure App Registration and Enterprise Application Orchestrator extension returns Store Paths in the format `<guid> (<friendly name>)`.
+Discovery for all four Certificate Store Types implemented by the Azure App Registration and Enterprise Application Orchestrator extension returns Store Paths in the format `<guid> (<friendly name>)`.
 When defining Certificate Stores manually, you may elect to follow this format, or use the standard `<guid>` for the Store Path.

 The Discovery operation discovers all Azure App Registrations that the Service Principal has access to.
 The discovered App Registrations (specifically, their Application IDs) are reported back to Command and can be easily added as certificate stores from the Locations tab.

-The Discovery operation uses the "Directories to search" field, and accepts input in one of the following formats:
+The Discovery operation uses the "Directories to search" field and accepts input in one of the following formats:

 - `*` - If the asterisk symbol `*` is used, the extension will search for all Azure App Registrations that the Service Principal has access to, but only in the tenant that the discovery job was configured for as specified by the "Client Machine" field in the certificate store configuration.
 - `<tenant-id>,<tenant-id>,...` - If a comma-separated list of tenant IDs is used, the extension will search for all Azure App Registrations available in each tenant specified in the list.
 The tenant IDs should be the GUIDs associated with each tenant, and it's the user's responsibility to ensure that the service principal has access to the specified tenants.